Unbounded Algebraic Derivators: Description of smashing localizations

 \end{cosa}

 \begin{cosa} \textbf{Smashing localizing subcategories.} Let $Y$ be a specialization-closed subset, in other words, an arbitrary union of closed subsets of $\spec(A)$.
 It follows from \cite[Corollary 3.4.]{Nct} that in this case $\loc_Y$ is generated by compact objects, \ie perfect complexes of $A$-modules.
-The theorem that assert the existence of $\ell_Y$ do not give a useful, manageable description of it.
+The theorem that asserts the existence of $\ell_Y$ does not give a useful, manageable description of it.
 We will give an explicit description of $\ell_Y$ in terms of perfect complexes and standard functors.

 Let us recall some facts from \cite[\S 1]{AJS} that will be convenient in order to achieve our goal.
 Associated to a localization $(\ell, \eta)$ there is an acyclization\footnote{Note that $\gamma$ is denoted $\ell^a$ in \cite[Proposition 1.6]{AJS}.} $(\gamma, \zeta)$ whose properties are dual to $(\ell, \eta)$ and such that they mutually determine each other.
-For every $M \in \D(A)$ there is a distinguished triangle
+For every $M \in \D(A\md)$ there is a distinguished triangle

 For the localizing subcategory $\loc_Y$, having in mind \eqref{carlocY}, the functor $\gamma_Y$ is characterized by

 We are going to give an explicit description of $\gamma_Y$.
 From this, one obtains immediately a description of $\ell_Y$. \end{cosa}